MollyC98/CART-263/CART 263_FinalProject_Negar&Mollika /README_FINAL.md

 ![Playtest Moddboard 3](assets/images/Playtest%20moodboard%203.png)

 ### Proof of Concept:
-This project explores an imaginative world for a little Dinosaur who has been exint from earth due to asteroid attacks and volcanic disruptions leading to extreme climatic variations.
-But now it is set to travel to other nearest planet Mars.
-With the use of the speech library Annyang we have given a different style to the game playing experience in a hope that the players or users would have fun to interact with it.
+This project explores an imaginative world for a little Dinosaur who is in danger of becoming extinct due to asteroid attacks and volcanic disruptions leading to extreme climatic variations.
+Dino is set to travel to the nearest planet, Mars.
+With the use of the speech library Annyang we have created a unique, immersive and engaging experience for the players.

 ### Motivation

-Why we decided to go with a speech library?
-Speech library is not very often used for a game because it has its constraints, it takes some ammount of time to load and process the command as speech is a very abstract non certain form of human expression.
-Everybody has a different voice, different way of pronounciation.
-Therefore, we took it as a challenge to stick to the concept and make it work.
-We tried many diffrent speech commands and different speech libraries out there.
-What we learned from the process is; continuous same commands makes it confusing for the library to detect therefore if we use synonymous words alternatively, the speech library can be a wonderful tool to work with.
+Why we decided use a speech library: Speech libraries are not very often used for games because they have their constraints, from processing speech to executating commands.
+In general speech is a very abstract non certain form of human expression.
+Everybody has a different voice and different way of pronounciation, additionally different computer microphones, and connection also play huge roles.
+Therefore, we took it as a challenge to make it work.
+We tried diffrent speech commands and different speech libraries out there.
+What we learned from the process: In our case, we saw great improvement when the tool only captures what the user has said and checks if it matches with the command, rather than recognizing and collecting a continuous string of words. furthermore, since a function is called everytime an event is triggered, after repeating the same command multiple times, the function doesn't recognize it as a new event, thinking that it has already executed it, therefore a little delay between saying the word is needed for the code to realize that it needs to execute the command again.
+We wanted to minimize the delay, so our solution was to have two synonymous words that call to the same function, be used alternatively.

 ### Game Process:
-* The game requires 2 players to be in the same environment, users can choose their players, if it's Player 1 that is our main character Dinosaur (Dino) and if it;s player 2, that is the asteroid shooter.
+* The game requires 2 players to be in the same environment.
+Player 1 is the Dino and player 2 is the asteroid shooter.

+*   Player 1 wins by reaching mars, and loses when its health gets 0.
+Handicap aspect: speech recognition.
+*   Player 2 wins by killing the dino and loses when Dino reaches mars.
+Handicap aspect: rotation.

-* The movement of the Player 1 (Dino) is contolled using speech recognition.
+* The movement of Dino is contolled using speech recognition.

-* The movement of the asteroid shooter is controlled using the left and right arrow keys and space key to fire asteroids.
+* The movement of the asteroid shooter is controlled using the left and right arrow keys and space key is used to fire asteroids.

-* The controls and commands for the games are explained in the "instructions" page for the easy accesibility to the users and building upon convinient user experience practices.
+* The controls and commands for the games are explained in the "instructions" page for easy accesibility and building upon convinient user experience practices.

 ![Game Instructions](assets/images/dino%20instructions%20page.png)